 This move towards a politicization is both a hope for and a potential threat to the project of European integration: On the one hand, increased public debate, citizen engagement and party competition can be a step towards a democratization of EU politics.
 On the other, a possible result is the rise of populist right wing parties rejecting both the idea of European integration and the openness of European societies, prompting a backlash towards more nationalistic and authoritarian politics.

 Against this background, the course addresses three sets of questions: First, what are observable signs and theoretical explanations for the politicization of European affairs?
 Second, how well is the political system of the EU equipped to deal with political contention, and what are implications for political debates within the Member States?
 Third, what are perspectives for the future of European integration and the debate about Europe in Member States such as Germany, France, and the United Kingdom?

 To address these questions, the class will cover both empirical and theoretical texts, and invite students to look at case studies reported in the media.
 Beyond the typical classwork, the seminar is connected to a public panel discussion on the outcome of the European Parliament elections on 22-25 May, which will take place towards the end of the term.
 The panel discussion will include renowned experts both from UW and an external speaker and involve active contributions from the participants of this seminar.

 Student learning goals

-- Knowledge of classical theories of European integration and more recent theoretical perspectives on EU governance and Europeanization
+- Knowledge of theoretical perspectives on EU governance and Europeanization

 - Problem-oriented case studies relating to current events and debates related to European integration (Eurozone crisis, EU enlargement, EU foreign policy)